Todd Mall Markets – Rules, Procedures and Policies

 - No ropes ties or other attachments to any ASTC equipment

-- It is the Stallholders responsibility to apply to the local council (Health and Environmental Services department) and obtain and pay any registration required.
+- It is the Stallholders responsibility to apply to the NTG Environmental Health and obtain and pay any registration required.
+More information can be found at https://nt.gov.au/industry/hospitality/accommodation-and-food-businesses/register-or-renew-a-food-business

 - Stallholders must supply copies of registration to the Co-Ordinator, including Business Insurance.